 According to Dr. Eric W. Edmonds of the Rady Children’s Hospital, the cartilaginous patella starts to ossify (turn into bone) between the ages of two and six years.
 Various parts of cartilage gradually harden to form a bone, and multiple sections of the bone fuse to form the kneecap (3)

 The ossification of cartilage is a slow process and might continue until puberty.
 The underside of the patella continues to have a layer of cartilage, which works as a cushion for the bones.
+So in case of any injury or pressure on the knee, it can bear the pressure.
 It also helps them withstand compression due to weight and prevent friction with the adjacent bones (4).

 Sometimes, during the process of kneecap formation, some children might develop problems or experience injuries due to the complexity of the patella’s structure and the amount of load it bears.